News & Events

 Washington Place is partnering with the University of Hawai‘i West O‘ahu’s Academy for Creative Media to bring interactive experiences to tours at the historic residence as well as share the collections with our community at the touch of a button.

-Coming soon visitors will be able to experience exclusive auditory and visual content using mobile technology inside Washington Place.
+Visitors will be able to experience exclusive auditory and visual content using mobile technology inside Washington Place.
 Simply download the HP Reveal app prior to your visit or use a smart device made available during certain tours.

 The Washington Place Experience App revisits the Queen’s legacy, along with past Governors of Hawaiʻi who have since lived in the home through the stories told by curators, families, and friends.
 The stories are at the heart of our mission, these interactive installations let the visitors explore the idea of making the past, present through, a personal, place-based experience.